-Familiarize yourself with your monthly statements to keep a running total of principal payments.
-You'll want to be aware of the prices of the houses that sell around you.
-Unfortunately, if yours is a recent loan - five years or under, you likely haven't had a chance to pay much of the principal: you are paying mostly interest.
+Keep a running total of each principal payment.
+Make yourself aware of the purchase prices of other homes in your neighborhood.
+Unfortunately, if you have a new loan - five years or under, you probably haven't been able to pay much of the principal: you are paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.